germal/OpenCVB/README.md

 ![](media/e377133fbea5d03a0c3d83299aa994bd.png)

-*OpenGL has an infinite number of ways to view a point cloud but visualizing top down and side views may add the most value.
-The “Projection_Backproject” algorithm provides both a top down view and a side view and back projects the objects clicked into the color image in the lower left corner.
+*OpenGL has an infinite number of ways to view a point cloud but visualizing top down and side views are the most satisfying complements to the image view.
+The “PointCloud_Backproject” algorithm provides both a top down view and a side view and back projects the objects clicked into the color image in the lower left corner.
 A mask is also provided for the object.
 The aspect ratio of both top and side views is 1:1 to provide realistic dimensions and sharp, straight edges.
 The camera can be located with the red dot.
 These projections are available with cameras that include an IMU.*

 ![](media/d7ca291698e8ffd637a2d6df554e00ca.png)